A Message from John Briggs Provincial Grand Charity Steward

-I am now 56 years young and have been married to Lesley for over 35 years, with 2 sons and one grandson.
+I am now 60 years young and have been married to Lesley for over 37 years, with 2 sons and three grandchildren.
 My hobbies are football and the fine arts.

 My position as Provincial Grand Charity Steward is to communicate effectively the desire of the Rulers of the Province, with respect to charity and to forward their message through the channels of Charity Stewards, and Festival Stewards (when in festival mode), throughout all the Lodges of the Province.

 Too often we call upon a Freemason to give “freely” in the name of “Charity”, without ensuring that the individual understands the relevance of charity in the context of Freemasonry.

 Charity, whether it be in the provision of financial assistance to our beneficiaries, or to local non-Masonic Charities and “good causes”, it is one of the fundamental principles of Freemasonry, putting into practice, that which we have been taught.

 The RMTGB Festival 2020 is the major Masonic Charity to which the Province is supporting and which will start early next year.